Congrats to Brooklyn Half Finishers! Track/compare your splits and claim your finisher badges now!

 If there are no existing markings, use the cones included in your Start Up Kit to mark unclear portions of the course and corners.
 Using the cones to mark turns will also help prevent kids from cutting corners.
 Consider using spray paint, if your school permits.

 There are many opportunities to run throughout the day.
 We suggest you choose more than one.
-Consider these times to ensure each participant runs at least two sessions per week:
+Consider these times to maximize participation:

 Before school/class • Classroom break • Before lunch • During recess • Free periods